roelandordelman/labs/_examples/culture-derby.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>Culture Derby uses keyframes from Sound and Vision videos available via Open Images and asks players to identify monuments on these keyframes within a certain timeframe, like a true derby race.</p>
+Culture Derby uses keyframes from Sound and Vision videos available via Open Images and asks players to identify monuments on these keyframes within a certain timeframe, like a true derby race.